8.1 Understanding the LixelStudio Pipeline

 Workstation Requirements

 Save project files to a non-system drive (D: or similar).
 The LixelStudio installer defaults to the C: drive, and the software itself can run from C: without issues.
 However, saving project files to C: can cause disk space bottlenecks during processing because Windows system files compete for space on the same drive.
-The Dealer Troubleshooting Guide also notes that C: drive project locations may lead to memory bottlenecks or file access conflicts.
+C: drive project locations may also lead to memory bottlenecks or file access conflicts.

 Processing Time

-If processing fails after a firmware update, the most likely cause is a LixelStudio version mismatch.
-Update LixelStudio to match the firmware tier above before re-attempting.
+If processing fails after a firmware update, the most likely cause is a software-firmware version mismatch.
+Update LixelStudio to the latest release before re-attempting.
 This resolves the majority of post-update processing failures.
+If you are operating older devices on legacy firmware, contact XGRIDS support for the appropriate LixelStudio version.

 Common Misconceptions